 Federal Reserve System

 : the central banking system of the United States consisting of 12 districts with a Federal Reserve bank in the principal commercial city of each district

-First Known Use of FEDERAL RESERVE SYSTEM
+First Known Use of federal reserve system

 Federal Reserve System

-Seen & Heard
+Seen and Heard